sudoyashi/da_cabby/README.md

 Jekyll build for the website
 Link: https://sudoyashi.github.io/JoshAtWork

 A collection of my project notes on cars, design, and other hobbies that I decided to spend ~~a silly~~ my valuable amount of money and time into.
+If there's something valuable I want to take away from trying something new, then motherfucka I am going to make sure I can walk away from it as a champ.
+Some entries may not have anything, but it probably means I'm too lazy to write about it.

 ## \#1.
 Da Cabby - The Lil Carbureted Convertible

 My 1985 Volkswagen Golf Cabriolet is my first project that I started learning on since getting my own beginner socket and wrench set in 2020.
 I have spent roughly $10,000 inclusive of the fees, maintenance costs, custom parts, and other useless things I shouldn’t have bought.
 It’s probably more, but I stopped counting at 5 figures for this shitty hunk of metal lol.